 Three is the magic number for The Cactus Channel.
-The ever-evolving Melbourne collective’s third album Stay A While represents a new consciousness and a decisive turning point.
+The ever-evolving Melbourne collective’s new album represents a new consciousness and a decisive turning point.
 Unloosed from their earlier incarnation as an instrumental soul and funk band into something wilder, a little darker and heavier, the new album sees The Cactus Channel diving in deep to dreamlike soundtracks, electrifying wig-outs and woozy meditations.

 “A soulful melange between jazz and funk” – Hypetrak (Hypebeast)

 “the harmonies and ride-heavy drums of The Cactus Channel fit perfectly with Faker’s powerful voice” – Hilly Dilly

 “absolutely fabulous music” – (on collaboration with Chet Faker) – Triple j (Richard Kingsmill)

 “What ensued was an onslaught of pure soul that melted the minds and ears of all surrounding, perhaps not what you’d expect of a young band with a name as unusual as The Cactus Channel” – The Ripe